rubiefawn/remedy/reference/conditions.md

 The Blinded condition represents temporary or permanent impairment to a sense.
 When a creature becomes Blinded, the imposing effect may specify which sense it blinds \(tremorsense, sphynxvision, truevision\), but if it does not, it is referring to vision & darkvision.

 * A Blinded creature automatically fails all checks that require the affected sense.
+* A Blinded creature suffers disadvantage on all checks that would normally require the affected sense but can be done to some extent without it.

 A creature can become Blinded more than once, as long as a different sense is affected each time.